-The Framework applies to all property or casualty insurers that write cybersecurity insurance.
+The Framework applies to all property or casualty insurers that write cyber insurance.
 Includes a number of practices for managing cyber insurance risk under seven categories.

 Insurers need to have a clearly delineated strategy for measuring cyber insurance risk.
 Both qualitatively, and quantitatively.
 Such a strategy should be directed and approved by senior management and the board.
 The strategy should include the following components:

-Manage and Eliminate Exposure to Silent Cybersecurity Insurance Risk
+Manage and Eliminate Exposure to Silent Cyber Insurance Risk

 Insurance carriers need to identify and evaluate their exposure to silent, or non-affirmative, cyber risks under non-cyber policies.
 Subsequently, reduce such exposure.
 Insurers can eliminate cyber risks by making clear, in any policy that could be subject to a cyber-related claim.
 Whether or not the policy provides, or excludes, coverage for cyber-related losses.